 Should a person be rewarded or punished for a random event?
 I bet most people would say “No” and yet organisations do it routinely with their KPIs.
-Could this be happening right now in yours?

 - What if the way numbers were used in board rooms, management and sales meetings, supplier and staff performance reviews were flawed?